 Keep in mind that reducing the value of either setting will cause the agent to send more HTTP requests to the APM Server, potentially causing a higher load.

 Spans per transactionedit

 The average amount of spans per transaction can influence how much time the agent spends in each transaction collecting contextual data for each span, and the storage space needed in Elasticsearch.
 In our experience, most usual transactions should have well below 100 spans.
 In some cases, however, the number of spans can explode:

 - unoptimized code, e.g. doing hundreds of SQL queries in a loop

-To avoid that such edge cases overload both the agent and the APM Server,
+To avoid these edge cases overloading both the agent and the APM Server,

-the agent stops recording spans when a limit is reached.
+the agent stops recording spans when a specified limit is reached.